emmajanedrews/base-template/_posts/2017-12-13-can-you-have-more-than-1-va-loan.md

 {% include pullquote.html %}

 If you have any other questions or have a topic in mind that you’d like us to address in our next video, feel free to give us a call or send us an email.
-We’d be happy to help you.
+We’d be happy to help you.&nbsp;